In this tutorial, you will find all the necessary information about the 'System Status' section, including the Wallet Status.

-Let's start the system status tour!
+Let's begin the System Status tour!

 This gives you information about the status of the withdrawals of the specific wallet.
 There are two options: Online (green) or Offline (red).
 When withdrawals are disabled, you will see the reason for disabling them in the note section (last column).

 The full name of the project

 The ticker symbol of the project.
 Please keep in mind that it is possible for two projects to have the same ticker symbol.

 This shows the asset type of the project: Coin or token

 The total supply of the project, which we are getting from the blockchain.